projectcalico/calico/docs/getting-started/default-networking/Demonstration.md

     calicoctl profile add PROF_B
     calicoctl profile add PROF_D

-When each container is added to calico, an "endpoint" is registered for each container's interface.
+When each container is added to Calico, an "endpoint" is registered for each container's interface.
 Containers are only allowed to communicate with one another when both of their endpoints are assigned the same profile.
 To assign a profile to an endpoint run the following commands.